Sense 1 : Sight

 - The inner ear (Cochlea, Vestibule, Eustachian tube): it is the cochlea that will allow the vibrations received from the middle ear to be transformed into a nervous message that will then be transmitted to the brain for processing by the auditory nerve.

-Apart from the pinna, which is mobile in the horse, so far the ears of man and horse are the same.
+Apart from the pinna, which is mobile in horses, the ears of humans and horses are quite similar.

-What are the differences between the horse and us in terms of hearing?
+What are the differences between horses and us in terms of hearing?

-I was telling you about the air vibrations.
-Actually, the lower the frequency, the lower the sound.
-On the contrary, the higher the frequency, the higher the sound.
+I will tell you about air vibrations…the lower the frequency, the lower the sound and the higher the frequency, the higher the sound.
 The frequency of sound is measured in Hertz (Hz).
-This is not to be confused with the decibels (dB) that characterize the sound volume (for example 60dB for a conversation against 130 dB for a plane taking off).
+This is not to be confused with the decibels (dB), that characterize the sound volume (for example 60dB for a conversation against 130 dB for a plane taking off).

-The horse hears frequencies ranging from 55Hz to 33,500Hz (of course, as with us, hearing depends on the individual).
+Horses hear frequencies ranging from 55Hz to 33,500Hz (of course, as with us, hearing depends on the individual).
 In humans, the hearing range is from 20 to 20,000Hz .
-The horse will therefore hear a whole range of high-pitched sounds that we do not hear.
-However, some low-pitched sounds that we can hear will not be perceived by the horse (such as the last keys of a piano 🎹).
+Horses will therefore hear a whole range of high-pitched sounds that we do not hear.
+However, some low-pitched sounds that we can hear will not be perceived by horses (such as the last keys of a piano 🎹).

 Let’s move on to smell!
-It seems to be one of the most important senses in the horse, especially from far away.
+It seems to be one of the most important senses in horses, especially from far away.
 I say “it seems” because there are very few studies that have been done on the subject.